mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 the cache, if an UPDATE/INSERT/DELETE cannot be parsed and the statement affects entries in the cache.

-#### `user_data`
+#### `users`

 An enumeration option specifying how the cache should cache data for different users.

-    * `shared`: The data of different users is stored in the same cache.
+    * `mixed`: The data of different users is stored in the same cache.
 This is the default and may cause that a user can access data he should not have access to.
-    * `unique`: Each user has a unique cache and there can be no unintended sharing.
+    * `isolated`: Each user has a unique cache and there can be no unintended sharing.

-Note that if `unique` has been specified, then each user will conceptually have a cache of his own, which is populated independently from each other.
+Note that if `isolated` has been specified, then each user will conceptually have a cache of his own, which is populated independently from each other.
 That is, if two users make the same query, then the data will be fetched twice and also stored twice.
-So, a `unique` cache will in general use more memory and cause more traffic to the backend compared to a `shared` cache.
+So, a `isolated` cache will in general use more memory and cause more traffic to the backend compared to a `mixed` cache.

 ### Runtime Configuration